manicken/vscode_api_webserver/README.md

 in windows 10 if you have the shortcut on the start-menu first right click that select "more-open file location" then right click that and do the above.

-in both linux and mac the VSCODE needs to be started from the terminal (if you don't go througt the complicated thing of creating a shell script)
+in both linux and mac the VSCODE needs to be started from the terminal<br>
-with:
+(if you don't go througt the complicated thing of creating a shell script)<br>
+with:<br>
-code --enable-proposed-api JannikSvensson.api-webserver
+code --enable-proposed-api JannikSvensson.api-webserver<br>

 ## Release Notes